 Workflow creators can publish Designer workflows to the Gallery to share with other users.
-This article covers the options available to Curators (Gallery Admins) on the Workflows page of the Gallery Admin interface.
-To learn more about workflows for users within the Gallery, see the Workflows: User Interface article.
+This article covers the options available to Curators (Gallery admins) on the Workflows page of the Gallery Admin interface.
+To learn more about workflow options for Gallery users within the Gallery interface, visit the Workflows: Gallery Interface article.

 On the Workflows page, add workflows to the Gallery and manage their settings.
-You can also add apps and macros to the Gallery via the Workflows page; however, you can only run workflows and apps in the Gallery.
+You can also add apps and macros to the Gallery via the Workflows page.
+Only workflows and apps can be in the Gallery.
 Curators can also create and apply tags to workflows to improve search results and group similar workflows into districts.
 See Districts.

 Access Gallery Admin Interface

-Access the Gallery Admin interface directly via the following URL: [BaseAddress]/gallery/admin
+Access the Gallery Admin interface directly via this URL: [BaseAddress]/gallery/admin

 You can also access the Gallery Admin interface via Gallery.
 To do so, select your username and select Admin.